Documents Override (Windows only)

 • Steam installs the game to "C:\Program Files (x86)\Steam\steamapps\common\The Sims 4"

-Then open the folder with your game exe:
+Then, inside that location, open the folder with your game exe - "Game\Bin".

 4. Move the 4 extracted files to where your game exe is.